Houghton Mifflin Co. (Boston, US)

 Binding is a sturdy, coarse buckram in light brown with green printing on this particular copy.

 There is no half-title page.
-The title page is faced by an image of Walden Pond.
+The title page is faced with an image of Walden Pond.
 The date of printing, 1929, is below the publisher’s imprint.

 The copyright page:

 A longer list of titles is included on a copy of Bret Hart’s Luck of Roaring Camp (not in my possession).
-The book is undated, but probably early 1930s.
+The book is undated but was probably printed in the early 1930s.
 29 titles are now in the series.